Kalia2538/ComputerGaming2025/README.md

 #### Planned Build Preparation (Ch 19)
 - Adjust build settings: resolution, fullscreen mode, splash screen
-- Enable script debugging and use the Profiler to monitor the built game
-- Add a main menu scene to serve as the initial entry point
-- Add a pause screen.
+- Enable script debugging and use the Profiler to monitor the built game ~~- Add a main menu scene to serve as the initial entry point~~ ~~- Add a pause screen~~
 - Test the executable on multiple systems and check for consistency between build and Editor

 #### Additional Planned Features
-- Complete and test full customer order flow (arrival → order → kitchen prep → serve)
-- Display the written order note in the kitchen when switching scenes
+~~- Complete and test full customer order flow (arrival → order → kitchen prep → serve)~~ ~~- Display the written order note in the kitchen when switching scenes~~
-- Finalize UI polish including tooltips, prompts, feedback indicators, as well as final scenery additions.
+- Finalize UI polish including tooltips, prompts, feedback indicators, as well as final scenery additions

+#### Justifications
+While we initially planned to implement optimization and advanced build settings, we decided to prioritize our core game loop mechanics and UI polish in this final iteration.
+We focused on solidifying the customer order flow (order --> preparation --> serving) and visual feedback systems, as we believed that having a working game with engaging player feedback was more critical to address first.
+This focus on the mechanics ensures that our game is now fully playable.

+#### Additions
+* The main additions in this iteration were addressing feedback from the course staff, enhancing the UI with “juice” elements, and improving our game loop.
+These additions are discussed in more detail in the “Development” section, and include:
+   * Improved customer and player models
+   * Score system and customer reactions
+   * Start/pause menu
+   * Day tracking

 ## Development
 ### Project Checkpoint 1-2